-Susan N. Story (57) Non-Executive Director (Lead Independent Director) - Member of the CGN&C Committee
+Susan N. Story (58) Non-Executive Director (Lead Independent Director) - Member of the CGN&C Committee

 Susan Story has served as non-executive director of our company since 2008.
 Ms. Story is President and Chief Executive Officer, and a director, of American Water Works Company, Inc. (NYSE: AWK), the largest publicly traded U.S. water and wastewater utility, serving over 15 million people in 47 states and Ontario, Canada.
 Prior to her CEO role, which she assumed in May 2013, she served as Chief Financial Officer for the corporation.
 Prior to her move to AWK, she spent 31 years at Southern Company (NYSE: SO), serving as Chief Executive Officer, Southern Company Services, Inc. and Executive Vice President of Southern from January 2011-March 2013; President and Chief Executive Officer, Gulf Power Company, Inc. from April 2003-December 2010; Executive Vice President, Engineering and Construction, Southern Company 2001-2003, while concurrently serving as Senior Vice President of Southern Power Company 2002-2003.
 Ms. Story has served as a director of Dominion Energy, Inc. since January 2017, where she is also a member of the Finance and Risk Oversight Committee.
-Ms. Story currently serves on the board of the Bipartisan Policy Institute in Washington, D.C. and co-chairs the organization's effort to address the nation's transportation and water infrastructure replacement challenges.
-She is also on the board of the Alliance to Save Energy and the H. Lee Moffitt Cancer Center.
-Ms. Story also serves on the board of the United Way of Greater Philadelphia and Southern New Jersey.
+She currently serves on the boards of the H. Lee Moffitt Cancer Center and the United Way of Greater Philadelphia and Southern New Jersey.
 She is past chair of both the Florida Chamber of Commerce and the Florida Council of 100.
 Ms. Story is past vice-chair of Enterprise Florida (the state's economic development organization) and was a member of the Florida Board of Education.
-She previously served on the board of the National Renewable Energy Laboratory.
-She also was appointed to the statutorily-required Tax and Budget Reform Commission of Florida, serving as chair of the Finance Committee of that Commission, which was tasked with evaluating the revenue and spending structure for Florida.
+She previously served on the boards of the Bipartisan Policy Institute in Washington, D.C., the Alliance to Save Energy, and the National Renewable Energy Laboratory.
+She was also appointed to the statutorily-required Tax and Budget Reform Commission of Florida, serving as chair of the Finance Committee of that Commission, which was tasked with evaluating the revenue and spending structure for Florida.